The Winter Sister: A Novel (Paperback)

 About the Author

 Megan Collins is the author of The Winter Sister.
-She holds an MFA in Creative Writing from Boston University.
-She has taught creative writing at the Greater Hartford Academy of the Arts and Central Connecticut State University, and she is the managing editor of 3Elements Review.
-A Pushcart Prize and Best of the Net nominee, her work has appeared in many print and online journals, including Off the Coast, Spillway, Tinderbox Poetry Journal, and Rattle.
-She lives in Connecticut.
+She teaches creative writing in Connecticut, where she lives, and is the managing editor of 3Elements Review.
+A poet and fiction writer, her work has appeared in many journals, including Off the Coast, Spillway, Tinderbox Poetry Journal, and Rattle.

 “Sharp and mysterious, The Winter Sister explores the complex bonds between families, the secrets that tie people together—and those that break them apart.
 A haunting debut: suspenseful, atmospheric, and completely riveting.”